 Communicate and then Communicate Again

 Communication is the key to getting all the moving parts working in synchronized fashion.
 A leader communicates conviction, purpose and commitment every minute of every day through actions, decision making as well as the typical communication mediums.
 Above all, leaders understand listening is the most important factor of being an effective communicator.
 The message is more important than the medium.
 As a leader you must be open to input from others, process that input and make the changes necessary to ensure success.

 The role of a leader can take on a life of its own and should be prescriptive and not descriptive.
 As a leader everything you do prescribes what you believe in yourself and others.
 Your title alone will not describe leadership.
 Effective leaders are grounded in what is most important to their personal life and do not sacrifice those commitments.
-A lifespan of a leader will be cut short if he or she does not balance personal life (self, family, spiritual beliefs).
+A lifespan of a leader will be cut short if they do not balance their personal life (self, family, spiritual beliefs).
 You will be tested on every front and may likely question what you are doing and why when it feels like so many want to see you fail.
 You will have to revisit the Be True to Yourself section.
 You are a leadership position because you have the disposition, talent and conviction to lead others.
 Leaders who can balance their personal life and professional responsibilities will not only have the energy to be more productive but will also model this balance for others.
 People are watching and will trust you, follow your lead and find balance in their lives when they see you living out what you expect of them.

 Every one of us is a leader and the only separation among us is the differing levels of responsibility.
 Transformational leaders mobilize the greatness in themselves and in others.
 When you internalize and enact these tips you will be a more successful person, father, mother, friend, and colleague.
-The leadership legacy will be measured in your ability to empower others.
+The leadership legacy will be measure in your ability to empower others.
 Find the greatness in yourself and others for the task before you is important.